Hamstring Tendinopathy – A Breakdown of Causes, Treatment & Prevention

 Preventing Hamstring Tendinopathy

 Not all the bodies are the same, so knowing your body frail parts or with a known tendency to inflammation helps to identify where you have to work the most.
 In some cases the knees and legs are strong but the hips are weak and the other way around.
 This is totally normal as we all have some specific areas that need more attention.
-What’s more, hamstring tendinopathy is one of the most common muscle injuries of all.
-One of the best way to prevent muscle deterioration is exercising.
+What’s more, it is one of the most common muscle injuries of all.
+One of the best ways to prevent muscle deterioration is exercising.
 Stretching and strengthening exercises are the best strategy to prevent injuries.

-A study published on the National Institute of Health argues that adding eccentric exercises to a training program could reduce the chances of hamstrings injuries.
-The frequency and intensity of the stretching exercises is pivotal.
+A study published on the National Institute of Health argues that adding eccentric exercises to a training program could reduce the chances of injuries.
+The frequency and intensity of the stretching exercises are pivotal.
 Consistency then is crucial to grow high levels of flexibility, build resistance and increase strength in the muscles.